-Go to your assigned reassembly site, outside area away from the building.
+Go to your designated reassembly location, outside area away from the building.

 Keep roadways and walkways clear for emergency personnel and vehicles.
-Our designated meeting place is the northeast corner of the faculty parking lot (bike racks) at Broadway and Clifton Street.
-Once at this location, check in with your manager or supervisor so that you can be accounted for.
+Once at the designated reassembly location, check in with your manager or supervisor so that you can be accounted for.